 “Hammer!”
 I shouted, my voice echoing off the cement walls all around me.
 “Old Ham!”
 A chunk of plaster exploded where my head had been a moment before.
 “You don’t have to do this!”

 “Give it back to me,” Hammer growled from thirty feet behind, “and maybe I’ll leave your head intact!”

 Another shot rang out, and this time gravel spurted up from the ground.
-I jumped, and maybe squealed a bit, and kept on running.
+I jumped, and maybe squealed a little, and kept on running.